seanox/aspect-js/manual/introduction.md

 [Learn more](routing.md#permission-concept)

 ## Interceptors
-TODO:
+Interceptors allow custom logic to be executed during navigation before the target path is evaluated and the view flow is processed by routing.
+They are intended to react to specific paths and can influence whether the navigation continues.

-Interceptors take effect very early and before the path is checked and optimized by routing.
-The passed parameter is a meta-object with the triggered oldHash and newHash.
+An interceptor is registered with `Routing.customize(path, actor)`.
+The `path` can be either an exact route string or a regular expression.
+The `actor` is a function that is executed when the specified path matches the requested navigation target.
+The actor is a callback that receives the previous hash and the new hash as parameters.

-Interceptors are designed to execute according to the order in which they are registered.
-Each interceptor is always evaluated and executed if it matches the specified criteria.
-Notably, interceptors do not create any entries in the browser history.
-They have the capability to modify the new hash/path, e.g. using the methods `window.history.replaceState()` or `window.location.replace()` for such modifications.
-Following interceptors will operate on this potentially altered hash/path.
-If any interceptor returns false explicitly, it will terminate the logic within the hashchange event.
+Interceptors are processed before routing checks the path validity, resolves the target view and updates the view flow.
+They are therefore suitable for tasks such as authentication checks, redirects, route migration or custom navigation handling.

 [Learn more](routing.md#interceptors)